 Probiotics for Pets: Choosing the Right One

-Many manufacturers make the mistake of just taking human probiotic formulas and relabeling for pets.
+Keep in mind, your pet has a different digestive tract than a human.
+Many manufacturers make the mistake of taking human probiotic formulas and relabeling them for pets.
+People make the mistake of buying these formulas.
 This usually manifests itself in products that are either:

 1. Too Simple

 For example, a formula with only 1 or 2 species.

 A broad species formula combining many different species.